 This first drawing is done 20 minutes after the initial dose (50ug).
 The attending doctor observes – Patient chooses to start drawing with charcoal.
 The subject of the experiment reports – “Condition normal… no effect from the drug yet”.

-85 minutes after first dose and 20 minutes after a second dose has been administered (50ug + 50ug).
+85 minutes after the first dose and 20 minutes after a second dose has been administered (50ug + 50ug).
 The patient seems euphoric.
 “I can see you clearly, so clearly.
 This… you… it’s all… I’m having a little trouble controlling this pencil.
 It seems to want to keep going.”

-2 hours 32 minutes after first dose.
+2 hours 32 minutes after the first dose.
 Patient seems gripped by his pad of paper.
 “I’m trying another drawing.
 The outlines of the model are normal, but now those of my drawing are not.
 The outline of my hand is going weird too.
 It’s not a very good drawing is it?
 I give up – I’ll try again…”

 5 hours 45 minutes after first dose.
 Patient continues to move about the room, intersecting the space in complex variations.
 It’s an hour and a half before he settles down to draw again – he appears over the effects of the drug.
 “I can feel my knees again, I think it’s starting to wear off.
 This is a pretty good drawing – this pencil is mighty hard to hold” – (he is holding a crayon).